sqrsy/modules/README.md

 * rectified-mult: a 9-jack mult where 4 of the jacks apply some rectification to the signal.
 	* Parts: thonk jacks, 1k resistors, diodes, full-bridge rectifiers, 3mm LEDs.

-* stereo-mult: two separate 6-jack mults that each can split a stereo signal into left and right channels.
-	* Parts: thonk jacks, 1k resistors, 3mm LEDs.

 * switched-mult: a 9-jack mult that can route a 3-jack mult to one of two different sets of 3-jack mults.
 	* Parts: thonk jacks, thonk sub-mini switch.